PRO100BYTE/ProjectArcade-Wiki/advanced-features/retroachievements.md

-# Retroachievements
+# RetroAchievements

 RetroAchievements is a system that allows you to earn achievements on retro games.
 This is very similar to Steam successes.

-In order to subscribe to the service, visit the RetroAchievements website [HERE](https://retroachievements.org/) and create an account.
+In order to subscribe to the service, visit the RetroAchievements website [here](https://retroachievements.org/) and create an account.

 {% hint style="info" %}
-Retroachievements in Retrobat are only available for a predefined list of libretro cores that you can find [HERE](https://docs.libretro.com/guides/retroachievements/#cores-compatibility), and for PS2 with the use of PCSX2 in 1.7QT version.
+Retroachievements in ProjectArcade are only available for a predefined list of libretro cores that you can find [here](https://docs.libretro.com/guides/retroachievements/#cores-compatibility), and for PS2 with the use of PCSX2 in 1.7QT version.
 {% endhint %}

 ## Enabling RetroAchievements